github/developer.github.com/content/changes/2014-09-16-removing-authorizations-token.md

 Any code that relies on accessing the `token` attribute from [these OAuth Authorizations API responses][authorizations-token-deprecation-notice].
-For example, our own [GitHub for Mac][github-for-mac] and [GitHub for Windows][github-for-windows] applications previously relied on reading `token` from the [Get-or-create an authorization for a specific app ][get-or-create-for-app] Authorizations API to allow multiple installations of our desktop application for a single user.
+For example, our own [GitHub for Mac][github-for-mac] and [GitHub for Windows][github-for-windows] applications relied on reading `token` from the [Get-or-create an authorization for a specific app][get-or-create-for-app] Authorizations API to allow multiple installations of our desktop application for a single user.

 ## What should you do?

-In order to reduce the impact of removing the `token` attribute, the OAuth Authorizations API has added a new request attribute (`fingerprint`), added two new response attributes (`token_last_eight` and `hashed_token`), and added [one new API][get-or-create-for-app-fingerprint].
+In order to reduce the impact of removing the `token` attribute, the OAuth Authorizations API has added a new request attribute (`fingerprint`), added three new response attributes (`token_last_eight`, `hashed_token`, and `fingerprint`), and added [one new API][get-or-create-for-app-fingerprint].
 While these new APIs and attributes do not replace the full functionality that previously existed, they can be used in place of `token` for most common use cases.

 * `token_last_eight` returns the last eight characters of the associated OAuth token.
 As an example, `token_last_eight` could be used to display a list of